giovannibussotti/GIP/docs/source/giptools/SNV.rst

 -----------
 | The ``SNV`` module aims at comparing the SNV in terms of number, position and frequency for a samples set.
 | For each sample the module loads the GIP files with the filtered SNVs data (singleVariants.df.gz files) and generates multiple plots overlaying in different colors the SNVs sets.
+| Should a sample set present a huge number of SNVs (e.g. cancer samples) the user can specify the ``--randomSNVtoShow`` graphical options to set the maximum number of SNVs to be shown in scatterplots and reduce overplotting.
+This option does not affects the density profiles, which are in any case estimated using all selected SNVs, i.e. they are never based on a random SNV subset.

 Example
 -------